opensearch-project/opensearch-sdk-java/DEVELOPER_GUIDE.md

 #### Enable the extensions feature flag

-Extensions is an experimental feature so you must enable the extensions feature either before or when you run OpenSearch.
+Extensions is an experimental feature, so you must enable the extensions feature either before or when you run OpenSearch.
 You can enable the feature flag using one of the following options.

 ##### Option 1